-Term deposits consist of twelve-month investments, recorded at cost.
-Term deposits that mature under twelve months subsequent to March 31, 2024 have been classified as current assets in concurrence with the nature of the investment.
+Term deposits consist of twelve-month and twenty four month investments, recorded at cost.
+Term deposits that mature within twelve months subsequent to March 31, 2025 have been classified as current assets in concurrence with the nature of the investment.